Usage: Learners' View

 In the Peer reviews received section, you will find the Give expert review button right underneath the table.

 Clicking on the button will open the review form, where you can now give a review for the participant.
 For the expert review, you will be provided with the same form as the participants for the regular review.

 Submit the review with Save and close.
 Your review will then receive the status or addition expert review in the summary table and all user views.

 Impact of falling below the minimum number

-The educational goal of the assessment form “peer review” is to enable peer assessment.
+The educational goal of the assessment form “peer review” is to enable a peer assessment.
 Therefore, in drafting this form of assessment, care has been taken to ensure a great many basic scenarios.
 In particular, the anonymity and randomness of the allocation of participants’ solutions for assessment have been determined as a target criterion.

 If you have configured a low required number of reviews and disabled additional reviews in the basic settings, you should consider the following to optimise the assessment procedure:

 - Configure fixed, non-overlapping date restrictions: The submission of solutions should always be limited in time to make sure it takes place prior to the review phase (access>drop box>restricted by date until).
 Therefore, the number of solution files available at the start of the review phase will be fixed and will not change during the review phase.